VanessaAla/VanessaAla/README.md

 ### I'm a Junior Full Stack Developer 🚀 and I love creating Applications and Websites.

-- 🔭 I’m currently working on a full stack application, about business search by category and/or area.
+- 🔭 I’m currently taking Udemy's JavaScript Course to sharpen my skills in VanillaJS.
 - 🌱 I’m currently learning everything 😆
 - 💬 Ask me about anything, I am happy to chat with people.
 - 📫 How to reach me: alamani.vanessa@gmail.com